-How to Resolve a Cheque Bounce Disputes: Legal Remedies under Section 138
+Case Study: How to Resolve a Cheque Bounce Dispute Legally under Section 138

-Legal Support for a Cheque Bounce Dispute under Section 138
+Legal Solution for a Cheque Bounce Dispute under Section 138

 Summary of Cheque Bounce Resolution under Section 138

-The client’s relative had issued a cheque to pay for cloth that was never delivered.
-Despite the non-delivery, the supplier attempted to encash the cheque, which subsequently bounced.
-A criminal complaint for cheque bounce was then filed under Section 138 of the Negotiable Instruments Act, alleging wrongdoing by the relative.
+The client’s relative issued a cheque to pay for cloth that was ordered but never delivered.
+Despite the goods not being received, the supplier attempted to encash the cheque, which subsequently bounced.
+This led to a legal complication.
+A criminal complaint for cheque bounce was filed under Section 138 of the Negotiable Instruments Act, accusing the relative of committing the offense.
+This case highlights the importance of addressing cheque bounce issues promptly to avoid unnecessary legal troubles.

 During the call, the lawyer: